mjbradvica/NMediation/README.md

 }
 ```

-To publish an event, call the "Publish" method on the IMedation interface.
+To publish an event, call the "Publish" method on the IMediation interface.

 ```csharp
 var occurrence = new MyOccurrence();

 await _medation.Publish(occurrence);
 ```